dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-nodejs.md

 # Orchestrate Node.js apps in .NET Aspire

 In this article, you learn how to use Node.js and Node Package Manager (`npm`) apps in a .NET Aspire project.
 The sample app in this article demonstrates [Angular](https://angular.io), [React](https://react.dev/), and [Vue](https://vuejs.org/) client experiences.
-The following .NET Aspire APIs exist to support these scenarios:
+The following .NET Aspire APIs exist to support these scenarios—and they're part of the [Aspire.Hosting.NodeJS](https://nuget.org/packages/Aspire.Hosting.NodeJS) NuGet package:

 - [Node.js](https://nodejs.org/): <xref:Aspire.Hosting.NodeAppHostingExtension.AddNodeApp%2A>.
 - [`npm` apps](https://docs.npmjs.com/cli/using-npm/scripts): <xref:Aspire.Hosting.NodeAppHostingExtension.AddNpmApp%2A>.